EDI Banner

 A hate or bias motivated crime is defined as a criminal occurrence committed against a person or property, which is motivated by hate/bias or prejudice based on race, national or ethnic origin, language, colour, religion, sex, age, mental or physical disability, sexual orientation or any other similar factor.

 Non-criminal hate incidents involve the same characteristics as hate/bias crimes, but do not meet the threshold to be classified as criminal under Canada’s Criminal Code.
-Given the nature of these incidents and their potential to generate widespread fear in affected communities, police have an important reassurance role to play when responding to such occurrences.
+Given the nature of these incidents and their potential to generate widespread fear in affected communities, police have an important supportive role to play when responding to such occurrences.

 The collection of data related to race-motivated incidents is an area the CPS is actively looking to improve upon.
 These incidents are captured as a reportable statistic within the CPS Records Management System.
 One of the ways the CPS is improving the way we track these incidents, is by assigning the Hate Crime Investigator to review all incidents and ensure they are properly classified within our system.